harrtho/alfred-workflow/README.md

 Documentation
 -------------

-The full documentation, including API docs and a tutorial, can be found at [deanishe.net][docs].
+The full documentation, including API docs and a tutorial, can be found at [xdevcloud.de][docs].

 <a name="dash-docset"></a>